stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 * There is a folder for the raw data, which do not get altered, or intermixed with data that is the result of manual or programmatic manipulation.
 I.e., derived data is kept separate from raw data, and raw data are not duplicated.
 * Code is kept separate from data.
 * Use a version control system (at least for code)
-* There is a scratch directory for experimentation.
-Everything in the scratch directory can be deleted at any time without negative impact.
+* There is a scratch fodler for experimentation.
+Everything in the scratch fodler can be deleted at any time without negative impact.
-* There should be a README in every directory, describing the purpose of the directory and its contents.
+* There should be a README in every fodler, describing the purpose of the fodler and its contents.
 * Use file naming schemes that makes it easy to find files and understand what they are (for humans and machines)
 * Use non-proprietary formats – .csv rather than .xlsx -->